Neurophotonic/DeMOSAIC/README.md

 # 1. Optical segmentation and patterned illumination
 ## 1.1 Coregistration
 Matlab codes for coregistration between image plane and DMD, SLM plane.
-Run
+Run each Transform code, and you will need to select two images.
+First select the SLM input

 ## 1.2.
 Pattern_generation
 Matlab codes for making SLM optical segmentation pattern from user-selected ROIs.